babel-utils/babel-plugin-tester/README.md

 You can also [override or disable formatting][42].

-This will override the [`formatResult`][61] function provided to babel-plugin-tester.
+This will override the [`formatResult`][62] function provided to babel-plugin-tester.

 ###### `fixtureOutputName`

 Use this to provide your own fixture output file name.
-Defaults to `output`.
+Defaults to `"output"`.

 ###### `fixtureOutputExt`

 Use this to provide your own fixture output file extension.
-Do not include the leading period (e.g. if you want `output.jsx`, set `fixtureOutputExt` to `jsx`).
+Including the leading period is optional; that is: if you want `output.jsx`, `fixtureOutputExt` can be set to either `jsx` or `.jsx`.

 This is particularly useful if you are testing TypeScript input.
 If omitted, the fixture's input file extension will be used instead.